nittka/Xarchive/README.md

   * write your own templates for common document types (some sample templates are shipped)
 * validation (+ quickfixes for some)
   * document not found
-  * missing `xarch` file for a document
+  * missing `xarch` file for a document (suppressed for secondary documents whose file name ends with underscore)
   * missing mandatory category (if type is marked as required)
 * navigation using F3
-  * opening the original document
+  * opening the original document (as well as additional files)
   * navigate to the category definition
   * navigate to the referenced document
 * find references `Shift-Ctrl-G`